tbal999/movearound/README.md

 Press q to quit at any time.

-This is just my attempt at re-learning what i learnt in Python in Go. uses for loops, while loops (which are for loops in go!), functions, slices, structs (go classes(?)) and if statements
+This is just my attempt at re-learning what i learnt in Python in Go. uses for loops, while loops (which are for loops in go!), functions, slices & if statements